primus-ghost/git/README.md

-tow regular expression for number and text
+some regular expressions for number and text

 const regNumber = /^[0-9\b]+$/